EthanDKwan/Basketball-player-team-recommender-system/README.md

 # Basketball player team recommender system
  Repository for recommender system identifying player-team fit based on player-team stats.
 Implemented with a heuristic and trained model recommender system

+Tableau's JS API was used to embed visualizations directly into the react explore page.